jciolek/docker-protractor-headless/README.md

 To be perfectly honest - it is a [real chrome running on xvfb](http://tobyho.com/2015/01/09/headless-browser-testing-xvfb/).
 Therefore you have every confidence that the tests are run on the real thing.

+## What is included?

+The image in the latest version contains the following packages in their respective versions:

+* Chrome - 54
+* Protractor - 4.0.14
+* Jasmine - 2.5.3
+* Mocha - 3.2.0
+* Node.js - 6.9.4
+* Chromedriver - 2.27

+The packages are pinned to those versions so that and they should work together without issues.
+Pulling in the latest version of Chrome during image build proved unsuccessful at times, because Chromedriver is usually lagging behind with support.

 # Usage

 ```
 docker run -it --privileged --rm --net=host -v /dev/shm:/dev/shm -v $(pwd):/protractor webnicer/protractor-headless [protractor options]
 ```

 This will run protractor in your current directory, so you should run it in your tests root directory.
-It is useful to create a script, for example /usr/local/bin/protractor.sh such as this:
+It is useful to create a script, for example /usr/local/bin/protractor-headless such as this:

 ```
 #!/bin/bash